-We are inviting AAPI freshmen and sophomores who are interested in examining issues in identity, ethnicity, race, heritage, and citizenship in the American experience through roundtable discussions, outdoor activities, and workshops.
+We are inviting students of Asian American and Pacific Islander background who are interested in examining issues in identity, ethnicity, and citizenship in the American experience through roundtable discussions, outdoor activities, and workshops.

 This retreat is meant to have the participants think about and investigate the aspects of identity, a diverse space experienced by so many individuals from immigrant and minority backgrounds, and certainly by many Asian Americans and Pacific Islanders.
 We want to provide participants an opportunity to understand the intersections of identity and culture, to find a place of comfort in situations that maybe uncomfortable and to discover self-empowerment through knowledge and affirmation.